alexvking/Pyklon/README.md

 Summary
 -------
-Pyklon is a full-featured Klondike Solitaire engine written in Python.
-It is completely playable (and kind of fun!) in the terminal, but was designed as a backend that could power a frontend UI.
+Pyklon is full-featured Klondike solitaire written in Python.
+It is completely playable (and kind of fun!) in the terminal, but it was more created as an engine that could eventually power a UI.

+Pyklon has features on par with the best digital solitaire games available today.
-Pyklon features <b>undo</b>, a <b>hint engine</b>, robust <b>endgame detection</b>,
+It features <b>undo</b>, a <b>hint engine</b>, robust <b>endgame detection</b>,
 <b>automatic solving for winnable games</b>, and even an experimental <b>autoplay</b>
 feature.